DIY Guide: Making a Giant Drinking Jenga Set!

 The rules of Drinking Jenga are very simple.
 Players take turns pulling blocks out from the Jenga tower and place them on top of the tower.
 If a rule is written on a block, whoever pulled the block must follow the rule.
 Eventually the tower becomes unstable and someone knocks it over.
 Whoever knocks it over finishes their drink!
 You can use many of the same rules that are typically found in a game of King’s Cup but I do challenge you to make up some of your own rules!
 It can be difficult to decide what to write on Jenga blocks so here are some of the rules that I like to use.

-- Waterfall: Everybody starts drinking their booze at the same time.
+- Waterfall: Everybody starts drinking at the same time.
 Whoever drew the card can stop drinking whenever they want.
 Everybody else continues drinking as long as the person to their right is still drinking.

 - Give Two: Give away two drinks.
 Give two drinks to anyone else who’s playing.